natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

 Named groups
 ~~~~~~~~~~~~~~~~~~

-When the expression is complex, it is not very convenient to determine the number of the group.
-Plus, when you modify an expression the order of groups can be changed and you will need to change the code that refers to the groups.
+When expression is complex, it is not very convenient to determine number of group.
+Plus, when you modify an expression the order of groups can be changed and you will need to change the code that refers to groups.

-The named groups allow you to give a name to the group.
+Named groups allow you to give a name to the group.

-Syntax of the named group ``(?P<name>regex)``:
+Syntax of named group ``(?P<name>regex)``:

 .. code:: python